heywillmosley/thenewhuman/wp-content/plugins/pdf-embedder/readme.txt

 == Changelog ==

-= 3.2 =
+= 5.0 =

-Added compatibility with Gutenberg Editor
+Added compatibility for WordPress 5.0

 = 3.1.8 =